 It’s a good thing that the Lord never has to dig people up and examine their skull for fifteen days before giving him the holy Ghost.
 With their tongues rotted away, it would be very difficult for them to speak in tongues.
 Can you picture Jesus, in making his decision to give someone the holy Ghost, sending a band of angel investigators to earth to make sure the guy existed?
 If it were not for the fact that Christians claim to be doing the weird things that they sometimes do in the name of the Lord, they would be committed to a mental asylum.
 Instead, they honor each other and are honored by worldly men as wise, devoted servants of God.
 What a world!

 Actually, the digging up and admiration of corpses is a long-standing tradition among Christians.
 This is not a well-known fact, but it is an indisputable, historical fact.
 Any reputable history of early Christianity will describe the crucial role that “relics” played in the spread of Christianity to Barbarian societies in northern and western Europe.
 “Relics” are body parts taken from dead Christian saints, believed to have power to bring good fortune to those who possess and revere them.
-Multitudes of Christians have gone to great lengths, especially in Europe, to secure (sometimes even rob graves and steal) body parts of dead saints.
+Incredible lengths have been taken by multitudes of Christians, especially in Europe, to secure (sometimes even rob graves and steal) body parts of dead saints.